antleaf/doapr/webroot/content/repositories/socarxiv.md

 remining_indrawn_item: Basic information remains on a tombstone page
 repository_type: Disciplinary
-scientific_committees: 'Yes : SocArXiv is housed at the University of Maryland, and is directed by a steering committee of social scientists'
+scientific_committees: 'Yes : SocArXiv is housed at the University of Maryland, and is directed by a steering committee of social scientists   '
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://osf.io/preprints/socarxiv/
-user_committees: SocArXiv is housed at the University of Maryland, and is directed by a steering committee of members of the research library community.
+user_committees: "SocArXiv is housed at the University of Maryland, and is directed by a steering committee of members of the research library community. \L"
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Platform
-withdrawal_policy: Plagiarism, false or inaccurate content
+withdrawal_policy: 'Yes'
 integrations:
 - :service: google_scholar
   :feature: indexing